 There are also premium on-demand courses that cover topics such as overcoming obsessive thinking and creating a morning ritual.

-Insight Timer also now includes music and ambient noises, similar to what is offered by Calm, but not as good as Calm’s selection here.
+Insight Timer also now includes music and ambient sounds, similar to what is offered by Calm, but not as good as Calm’s selection here.

 Finally, Insight Timer still includes what it was best known for: meditation timers with interval bells.
 So if you’re looking for meditation without instruction or guidance, Insight Timer offers that, and probably better than the other apps I’ve tried.
 It still tracks your meditation as well, so if you’re looking for something to keep you accountable without guided meditation, this app does it well.